ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-33.md

 ```

 <info-box>
-	Before the change, the comments editor included `Bold`, `Italic`, `Autoformat` and `List` plugins.
+	Before the change, the comments editor included the `Bold`, `Italic`, `Autoformat` and `List` plugins.

-	If you want to keep the same user experience after updating the editor, configure the comments editor as shown in the example above.
+	If you want to keep the same user experience after updating the editor, you need to configure the comments editor as shown in the example above.
 </info-box>

-If the configuration is not provided, a warning will be logged in the console and the the comments editor will be initialized with the most basic features, that is typing, paragraph and undo.
+If this configuration is not provided, a warning will be logged in the console and the the comments editor will be initialized with the most basic features, that is just typing, paragraph and undo features.

 To hide the warning (and use the basic configuration), provide an empty configuration for the comments editor: